watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

 - **Conference Web site**: The SPA application that will use configuration settings to handle custom styles for the tenant.

-- **Admin Web site**: The SPA application that conference owners use to manage conference configuration details, manage attendee registrations, manage campaigns and communicate with attendees.
+- **Admin Web site**: The SPA application that conference owners use to manage conference configuration details, manage attendee registrations, manage campaigns, and communicate with attendees.

 - **Registration service**: The API that handles all registration activities creating new conference registrations with the appropriate package selections and associated cost.

 - **Email service**: The API that handles email notifications to conference attendees during registration, or when the conference owners choose to engage the attendees through their admin site.

-- **Config service**: The API that handles conference configuration settings such as dates, locations, pricing tables, early bird specials, countdowns, and related.
+- **Config service**: The API that handles conference configuration settings such as dates, locations, pricing tables, early-bird specials, countdowns, and related.

 - **Content service**: The API that handles content for the conference such as speakers, sessions, workshops, and sponsors.